testillano/h2agent/README.md

 fmt = "$1"
 ```

 So, this `regex-replace` algorithm is flexible enough to cover many possibilities (even *tokenize* path query parameters).
 As future proof, other fields could be added, like algorithm flags defined in underlying C++ `regex` standard library used.

-Also, `regex-replace` could act as a direct *full matching* algorithm when no replacements are possible, so it can be used as a fall back to cover non-strictly matched receptions.
+Also, `regex-replace` could act as a virtual *full matching* algorithm when the transformation fails (the result will be the original tested key), because it can be used as a <u>fall back to cover non-strictly matched receptions</u>.
+The limitation here is when those unmatched receptions have variable parts (it is impossible/unpractical to provision all the possibilities).
+So, this fall back has sense to provision constant reception keys (fixed and predictable *URIs*), and of course, strict provision keys matching the result of `regex-replace` transformation on their reception keys which does not fit the other fall back ones.

-The previous *full matching* algorithm could be simulated here using empty strings for `rgx` and `fmt`, but having obviously a performance degradation.

-###### PriorityMatchingRegex
+###### RegexMatching

+Deprecates `PriorityMatchingRegex`.

-Arguments `rgx`and `fmt` are not used here, so not allowed (to enforce user experience).
-This identification algorithm relies in the original provision order to match the receptions and reach the first valid occurrence.
+Arguments `rgx`and `fmt` are not used here, so not allowed.
+Provision keys are in this case, regular expressions to match reception keys.
+As we cannot search the real key in the provision map, we must check the reception sequentially against the list of regular expressions, and this is done assuming the first match as the valid one.
+So, this identification algorithm relies in the configured provision order to match the receptions and select the first valid occurrence.

+This algorithm allows to provision with priority.
 For example, consider 3 provision operations which are provided sequentially in the following order:

 1. `/ctrl/v2/id-55500[0-9]{4}/ts-[0-9]{10}`
 2. `/ctrl/v2/id-5551122[0-9]{2}/ts-[0-9]{10}`